mpv-player/mpv/DOCS/man/options.rst

         mode adapts the source content to the target display before output.
         Note: HDR primaries are not overridden by the ``--target-prim`` option this only affects the enclosing container for the colorspace.
+        ``--target-gamut`` can be used to limit the output gamut if needed.

     source
         Uses the source content's metadata.
 This is the traditional